MitchellSturba/Memory-Game-Unity/README.md

 # Memory-Game-Unity
 This space-themed flash card game was built with Unity and C#.
 Correctly match all pairs of cards to win!
+Choose to match either 6, 7, 8, 9, or 10 unique pairs of cards!

 ![MainMenu](Sturbam_MemoryGame/MainMenu.png)
 MainMenu